CharliePoole/statiq-site/input/technical/common.addins.build-addin-building-made-simple.md

 This is how I'm building addins now.
 I use Visual Studio to do editing and syntax checking, leaving the actual builds to the script.
 As a result, I no longer need to deal with mismatched references or with the tedium of using the gui to switch between NUnit versions.

 The Common.Addin.Build script is open source, licensed under the Academic Free Licence 3.0.
-You can get it <a href="http://nunit.org/?p=commonAddinBuild">here</a>.
+You can get it on [NUnit.org](http://nunit.org) [Note: no longer available].